 They all follow the same basic process, too, and require you to merely upload your file, pick your preferred conversion method, and start the process.
 Afterward, you only need to download the file or check your inbox for the newly-converted document.
 Read on for more information.

 This converter will email the Word file to an address of your own choosing, which may be useful when collaborating on projects for business or school.
 You can download it free for 14 days or use the free web service.

 FormSwift’s PDF Editor is one of the best editors out there and it lets you save in PDF or DocX formats, letting you make a straight conversion after any edits you might want.
-If you’re happy to sign up for a free trial account too, you can even email the resulting tiles to you or a collaborative partner.
+If you’re happy to sign up for a free trial account too, you can even email the resulting tiles to yourself or a collaborative partner.